olegabu/fabric-starter/test/testsuite.md

 ## Functionality tested

-The Suite includes two scenarios.
+The Testing Suite includes two scenarios out of the box.

 The first one implements a simple acceptance test for a network with two organizations.

 The checkpoints tested:

-* Hyperledger containers for orderer and organizations are up
+* Hyperledger Fabric containers for orderer and organizations are up
 * Service channels were created
 * Both organizations were joined to the service channels